pymc-devs/pytensor/doc/library/config.rst

 Guide
 =====

-The config module contains many ``attributes`` that modify Pytensor's behavior.
+The config module contains many ``attributes`` that modify PyTensor's behavior.
 Many of these attributes are consulted during the import of the ``pytensor`` module, and some are assumed to be read-only.

 *As a rule, the attributes in this module should not be modified by user code.*

-Pytensor's code comes with default values for these attributes, but they can be overridden via a user's ``.pytensorrc`` file and the :envvar:`PYTENSOR_FLAGS` environment variable.
+PyTensor's code comes with default values for these attributes, but they can be overridden via a user's ``.pytensorrc`` file and the :envvar:`PYTENSOR_FLAGS` environment variable.